 The Capitol Theatre was built in the early 1930s for Crescent Amusement Company of Nashville.
 It opened for business in 1934 and was the center of entertainment in Greeneville, showing first-run movies and hosting events until the 1970‘s when the new managers renovated the building and reopened the theatre in 1974.

-Main Street Greeneville purchased the building in the 90‘s after hearing rumors that the theatre might be sold to the city and turned into a parking lot.
-It was deeded to the Little Theatre of Greeneville who performed a major renovation.
+Main Street Greeneville purchased the building in the 90s after hearing rumors that the theatre might be sold to the city and turned into a parking lot.
+It was deeded to the Little Theatre of Greeneville and performed a major renovation.
 It was reopened in 2002 as the home of LT Productions and hosted sold-out shows for several years.
-Ownership changed hands a couple times, each owner with unique plans for the property that never panned out.
+Ownership changed hands a couple of times, each owner with unique plans for the property that never panned out.

 The historic venue is available for community and private events.
-Contact the Capitol Theatre at firstname.lastname@example.org for more information about upcoming events, or to reserve the facility for your private event email the General Manager, Ashley Duvall, at firstname.lastname@example.org.
+Contact the Capitol Theatre at firstname.lastname@example.org for more information about upcoming events, or to reserve the facility for your private event email the Executive Director, David Horton, at email@example.com.

 Closed on Weekends unless shows are scheduled.

 For the most up-to-date hours and information, please contact Capitol Theatre of Greeneville directly.